 Field Turf Installation

-The City of Orlando and Florida Citrus Sports officials have selected AstroTurf® as the provider of the new playing surface at Florida Citrus Bowl Stadium.
+The City of Orlando and Florida Citrus Sports officials have selected AstroTurf® as the provider of the new playing surface at Orlando Citrus Bowl Stadium.
 The selection took place following a detailed consultation with Stantec, one of the world’s premier turf management and design firms.
 Installation will began immediately and on September 5th the MEAC/SWAC Challenge between Southern and Delaware State was the first game played on the new turf.

-“This new AstroTurf® field is part of the City of Orlando’s $10 million investment in phase one improvements this year at the Florida Citrus Bowl Stadium,” said Orlando Venues Executive Director Allen Johnson.
+“This new AstroTurf® field is part of the City of Orlando’s $10 million investment in phase one improvements this year at the Orlando Citrus Bowl Stadium,” said Orlando Venues Executive Director Allen Johnson.
 “These renovations will help the stadium remain competitive and allow us to sustain economic, educational and cultural opportunities for our residents and visitors.”

 The first step in the process was employing the expertise of Stantec, a design firm that has aided in the design of field surfaces at sporting venues around the world, most notably the fast-track midseason effort to replace natural turf with synthetic at Gillette Stadium, home to the NFL’s New England Patriots.
 Stantec’s Patrick Maguire, a nationally-recognized expert in the design of athletics surfaces, helped oversee the selection process.
-“The Florida Citrus Bowl Stadium is one of our country’s historic sporting venues,” says Patrick Maguire, LEED AP, Stantec Principal and North American Sports Group Practice Leader.
+“The Orlando Citrus Bowl Stadium is one of our country’s historic sporting venues,” says Patrick Maguire, LEED AP, Stantec Principal and North American Sports Group Practice Leader.
 “We’re humbled to have been selected to help extend its versatility and begin to reinvigorate its reputation as a world-class stadium.”The product chosen for the field is called GameDay Grass 3D™, the latest and most-advanced product in the evolution of sports playing surfaces.